The First Day Of Crematoria

 When New Guinea creeper, Tecomanthe dendrophylla, flowers, you know spring is well underway.

-Last year Crematoria started in late October after a long dry spell.
-At least this year we’ve had one good fall in our winter dry season, as well as the traditional brief, early spring showers.
-Now the gauntlet is down.
-It’s time to complete compost spreading and mulching, a time to finish lifting those winter crops, like my potatoes and daikon.
+Last year ‘crematoria’ started in late October after a long dry spell.
+At least this year we’ve had one good fall in our winter dry season, not long after I planted a ‘Preston’s Prolific’ fig. And we’ve had some tokenistic early spring showers.

 The mangelwurzels and kohl rabi ‘Purple Vienna’ are at their prime, so I’ll feed and water them regularly like my citrus, banana and other rapidly growing fruit trees.